frankwang95/frankwang95.github.io/_posts/2018-02-14-17_shannon-entropy-proof.md

 This problem can be solved using the method of Lagrangian Multipliers.

-Firstly, to show that our constraint is binding, we can use the Karush-Kuhn-Tucker Conditions though I will ommit this due to lack of personal interest.
+Firstly, to show that our constraint is binding, we can use the Karush-Kuhn-Tucker Conditions though I will omit this due to lack of personal interest.
 Instead, I will vaguely support this claim by saying that when the constraint is slack, we are wasting valid codes whose inclusion would not result in ambiguous decoding.
 With that, we go about solving the optimization above by following finding critical points to the Lagrangian over $$m$$ and $$\lambda$$:

   $$\begin{align}
   L(m, \lambda) &= \mathbb{E}[m(x)] - \lambda \left(1 - \sum_{i=1}^n \frac{1}{2^{m_i}}\right) \\